jazracherif/udacity-data-engineer-gutenberg/README.md

 ![ganglia-cpu][ganglia-cpu]
 ![ganglia-mem][ganglia-mem]

-As shown below the Full Spark SQL plan for computing the scores is complex
+As shown below the Full Spark SQL plan for computing the scores is complex:

 ![spark-sql-full][spark-sql-full]